hardisj/erinsaudiocorner/content/english/loudspeakers/Neumi_BS5P_Take2.md

 If you want to see the music I use for evaluating speakers subjectively, see [my Spotify playlist](https://open.spotify.com/playlist/0gBVe7rwdZojX41LakrUUy?si=c3ae973409fa4e66&nd=1).

 * Subjective listening was mainly in the nearfield to midfield, between 1 to 2 meters.
 Subjective listening was conducted at 80-95dB at these distances.
 Higher volumes were done simply to test the output capability in case one wants to try to sit further away.
 * With the speaker tested in the configuration discussed (again, Updated EQ, ports stuffed), this is an entirely different ballgame than with my previous testing.
 I mean, night and day.
 The midrange is so much more neutral (great track: *Wishing Well* by Terence Trent D'Arby).
 The response is much more neutral and doesn't call attention to itself nearly.
 Gone is the bloated bass and the sharp treble.
+What you are left with is a reasonably neutral response with a lot of input options at a very low cost.
 * These speakers exhibit an audible compression when played above about 90dB at a couple meters away.
 Therefore, they are best used in the near/midfield and not ideal for a large home theater setting, even if you plan to use a subwoofer.
 * I highly recommend using the EQ settings available from Neumi's website linked in the opening of this review and stuffing the ports.
 This yields a much more neutral response that, in my humble opinion, represents the best value powered bookshelf speaker currently available at only $150, providing a multitude of input options and volume levels that would be reasonable for near and mid-field listening (note: not farfield listening at high SPL).

 Bottom line is I can now proudly recommend these speakers with the aforementioned settings.
 With these settings, they still aren't without issues but I truly feel they represent an excellent value at only $150.
 If you are interested in purchasing these speakers, please consider using my Amazon affiliate link below.

+Ultimately, if you update the firmware for the new EQ settings and stuff the port, you are left with a very capable speaker for reasonable volume levels and a lot of input options.
+Could this be a perfect option to use in lieu of a soundbar or hi-fi on a budget?
+I think so.
+Pair it with a subwoofer and you're in business!

 As stated in the Foreword, this written review is purposely a cliff's notes version.
 For more details about the performance (objectively and subjectively) please watch the YouTube video.